girishprb/DataStructures/README.md

-DataStructures
+Data Structures
 ==============

-my solutions to cracking the coding interviews
+My solutions to cracking the coding interviews.
+-> Data Stuctures
+  -> Arrays and Strings
+  -> Linked lists
+  -> Stacks and Queues
+  -> Trees and Graphs